New Washington men's basketball coach Mike Hopkins to retain assistant Will Conroy, add Tim O'Toole and Jason Hart to staff.

 Porter Jr. will likely follow his father, and his relationship with the Huskies was apparently severed when the school released Romar, his godfather.
 Porter removed “Washington commit” from his Twitter bio last week.

-UW’s incoming class, which was ranked No. 2 nationally by ESPN, also includes: Garfield High guards Jaylen Nowell and Daejon Davis; point guard Blake Harris from Raleigh, N.C.; and and forward Mamadou Diarra, a Mali native who plays for St. Louis Christian Academy in Missouri.
+UW’s incoming class, which was ranked No. 2 nationally by ESPN, also includes: Garfield High guards Jaylen Nowell and Daejon Davis; point guard Blake Harris from Raleigh, N.C.; and and forward Mamoudou Diarra, a Mali native who plays for St. Louis Christian Academy in Missouri.